jchristiansen55/Multi-Game-Design-Final-Project/README.md

 //TODO

 * Decide on the Idea.
+	Creature based MOBA
 * Decide on the target platform(Mac/Android/IOS,etc).
+	Desktop - including multiplayer
 * Discuss weekly scrum meeting times outside of class times.
 Can be remote meetings, but in-person meetings are highly recommended.
+        We will have weekly discord and in class meetings
 * Decide who is going to be the manager for the Git Repo.
+	Jesse Christiansen will be the manager
 * Write out the various milestones below in the following format "Requirement - person responsible."
 * Example: "Prepare health manager and mechanism for all relevant players to have a health component - Omar"
 * Make sure you discuss the idea and milestones with me on the first day, or anytime you decide to pivot your project.